It’s been said that a good writer can write about anything.

 4. Write a book and get it published

 It isn’t easy to publish a book traditionally, and even if you succeed and then use all the tricks for maximizing your book profits, you may not make much.
-Sadly, 80% of books published sell fewer than 100 copies.
-On the other hand J.K.
-Rowling became a billionaire from her Harry Potter series, so you never know.
+While selling books can be a challenge, there are many major success stories.
+Consider the iconic example of J.K.
+Rowling becoming a billionaire from her Harry Potter series.
+You never know!

 Here’s my more modest example: I wrote 101 Weird Ways to Make Money because an editor at Wiley discovered my website and my 5,000-subscriber newsletter on that subject.
 (Keep that in mind; publishers love to see that you already have an author platform.)
 He called me and asked me to write the book.